brucemack/Si5351-Console/README.md

     co <correction>      Set correction in parts-per-billion
     ss <step Hz>         Set step size
     st                   Display Si53531/A status
+    wc <count>           Sets the number of sweep cycles to run ws <count>           Sets the number of steps in a sweep wd <delay Ms>        Set the delay at each step in milliseconds sw                   Starts a sweep
     we                   Save all state to EEPROM
     re                   Load all state from EEPROM
     =                    Step up